HareenaChowdary/Book-Exchange-Club/README.md

 ### 💡 Features

-**Book Exchange System:** Search for books others are offering and list books you are willing to trade.
+**Book Exchange Club:** Search for books others are offering and list books you are willing to trade.

 **User Profiles:** Create a profile and manage the books you're offering and requesting.

 **Real-Time Updates:** See new book listings and requests in real time.

-**Responsive Design:** Fully responsive for web Application.
+**Responsive Design:** Fully responsive for web application.

 **Free and Open-Source:** No cost involved in exchanging books.
 The app is open-source and community-driven.